Herbert Müller (racing driver)

 Herbert Müller Rebmann (11 May 1940 – 24 May 1981) was a racing driver from Switzerland.
 He was born in Reinach and was nicknamed Stumpen-Herbie.
 Among other successes, he won the Targa Florio twice, in 1966 and 1973, both with Porsche.

-Driving a Ferrari 512 in an Interserie race at the Nürburgring, he survived a fiery start collision that ended in the pit lane next to a fire engine.
+Driving a Ferrari 512 in an Interserie race at the Nürburgring, Müller survived a fiery start collision that ended in the pit lane next to a fire engine.
 Müller got out of the car and ran towards a fire fighter who put out the flames on his overall.

-He died in the 1981 1000 km Nürburgring in his Porsche 908 Turbo, racing with his longtime friend Siegfried Brunn.
-Before the event, Müller stated that he would retire from motorsports after the end of the race.
-On lap 17 of the race, Müller crashed while attempting to avoid another driver who had spun in front of him at Kesselchen.
-He collided heavily with an earth bank and then hit a previously retired car driven by Bobby Rahal, causing a large explosion and fire.
+Müller died in the 1981 1000 km Nürburgring in his Porsche 908 Turbo, racing with his longtime friend Siegfried Brunn.
+Before the event, Müller stated that he would retire from driving after the end of the race.
+On lap 1, Bobby Rahal, driving the Bob Akin Porsche 935, raced side-by-side with Guy Edwards in a Lola T600-Cosworth.
+The two cars collided and Rahal's Porsche made contact with Henri Pescarolo, driving a Lancia Beta Montecarlo.
+It sent Rahal's Porsche spinning backwards on the left side of the track at Kesselchen.
+The car, which was fully fueled from the first lap, was allowed to remain where it was abandoned.
+Akin reported in a November 1981 Road & Track article that a marshal called four times to race control the car was in a dangerous section of the circuit and had to be removed, with the request repeatedly ignored.
+On lap 17, Brunn pitted and exited the car, with Müller taking over driving duties.
+On the same lap, another driver spun in front of him at Kesselchen, which is after Bergwerk.
+He collided heavily with an earth bank and then collided with the abandoned Akin Porsche 935, causing a large explosion and fire.
 He was dead by the time he was removed from the burning car; he had not been wearing his safety belts at the time of the crash, and was killed in the initial impact.
-The race was stopped after 17 laps and was not completed.
+The race was stopped after 17 laps and the result declared official after 17 of 44 laps.
+Half points were awarded as the race had not reached 33 laps.